-Vitamin B-12 is to the human body what gasoline is to a car; without it, you’re not getting anywhere.
+Vitamin B-12 is to the human body what gasoline is to a car; without it, you're not getting anywhere.
 A diet that includes meat, fish, and dairy products can provide natural sources of B-12; however, these foods typically carry a heavy toxic load.
-Vegetarians and vegans can suffer from B-12 deficiency, so can meat eaters, making B-12 deficiency a common problem many people solve with supplementation or a B-12 injection.
+Vegetarians and vegans can suffer from B-12 deficiency, so can meat eaters, making B-12 deficiency a common concern many people solve with supplementation or a B-12 injection.

 For those who don’t care for a shot, dietary supplementation like VeganSafe™ B-12, with the two active forms of B-12, methylcobalamin and adenosylcobalamin, may be as effective as a B-12 shot.